 Conflicts of interest between psychiatrists, mental health support groups and pharmaceutical companies is an area which drives up the use of psychiatric drugs.
 Conflicts were not covered as a reason for the soaring costs with no results and increasing harm in the Draft Report.”

 CCHR also found out that psychiatric abuse in Australia, under the guise of treatment, was not investigated.
-They claimed that as of December 2019, there were 1,907 deaths linked to these dangerous drugs, particularly antidepressants and antipsychotics, and that Medicare funded 36,792 electroshock “treatments”; a process which can cause brain damage such as “permanent memory loss, cardiovascular complications, and death”.
+They claimed that as of December 2019, there were 1,907 deaths linked to these dangerous drugs, particularly antidepressants and antipsychotics and that Medicare funded 36,792 electroshock “treatments”; a process which can cause brain damage such as “permanent memory loss, cardiovascular complications, and death”.
 They also found that there are increasing numbers of suicides recorded.
-Sad to say, all of these alarming things happening seems not raising concern to Australian authorities and citizens.
+Sad to say, all of these alarming things happening seems not to raise concern to Australian authorities and citizens.

 Another worrisome possibility here is that this situation will not only happen in countries like Australia; it will spread beyond the Western world if left unchecked.
-Mainstream sources such as WebMD.com, ScienceDaily.com, BabyCenter.com, SPDLife.org, MindDisorders.com, and Parents.com have already published articles affirming to ideas that pathologize normal behaviours of young children or babies.
+Mainstream sources such as WebMD.com, ScienceDaily.com, BabyCenter.com, SPDLife.org, MindDisorders.com, and Parents.com have already published articles affirming to ideas that pathologize normal behaviors of young children or babies.
 For example, one website published an article entitled “15 Signs the Baby Has Mental Health Issues” in which the author cited the websites mentioned above as sources.
-And in that article, the author suggests that children who are displaying normal behaviours such as “not giving or maintaining eye contact, oversensitive, over-responsive”, etc. are most likely suffering or at risk of mental illness.
-The author also added that “parents who are abuse survivors” and “parents who suffer from mental illness” themselves will most likely to have children with mental health disorders.
+And in that article, the author suggests that children who are displaying normal behaviors such as “not giving or maintaining eye contact, oversensitive, over-responsive”, etc. are most likely suffering or at risk of mental illness.
+The author also added that “parents who are abuse survivors” and “parents who suffer from mental illness” themselves will most likely have children with mental health disorders.
 However, the author stated (again subjective):